Cyber Threats, Vulnerabilities and Risks

 Vulnerabilities are gaps, weaknesses, misconfigurations, and loopholes in your systems/ networks/ applications that make cyberthreats possible and in most cases, very dangerous and costly.
 The presence of these vulnerabilities undermines your security efforts and weakens your overall security posture.
 Threat actors may leverage one or more vulnerabilities to orchestrate attacks and breaches.

-Vulnerabilities are usually of three kinds – known, business logic-related and unknown or zero-day.
+Vulnerabilities are usually of three kinds – known, business logic-related, and unknown or zero-day.
 For instance, OWASP Top 10 vulnerabilities (such as SQL injection, Cross-Site Scripting (XSS), CSRF, etc.), failure to encrypt data, authorization failures, universal passwords known to insiders, etc. are known vulnerabilities.
 Business logic vulnerabilities are specific to each business and not easily identifiable through automated tools such as Web Scanners, Anti-Virus, etc.

 Risks/ Cybersecurity risks are the calculated potential damage/ loss/ destruction of an asset in the event of vulnerabilities being exploited by threats causing the level of security to fall.

-Risks are a function of threats, vulnerabilities, the threat probability, and its potential impact.
+Risks are a function of threats, vulnerabilities, threat probability, and their potential impact.
 And this is the key difference between a cyberthreat and a cybersecurity risk.
 In other words, a threat is an attack or breach or the negative event itself while the risk includes the probability of the threat and the impact it is capable of causing.

 A Practical Example